lnishan/awesome-competitive-programming/README.md

 It's highly recommended that you begin your competitive programming journey with these awesome courses!

 - [Code Monk](https://www.hackerearth.com/codemonk/), by HackerEarth
-This is a fantastic step-by-step guide to gear one up with some essential topics in competitive programming.
+This is a fantastic step-by-step guide to gear you up with some essential topics in competitive programming.
 - [Stanford CS 97SI: Introduction to Competitive Programming Contests](http://web.stanford.edu/class/cs97si/)
 This course offers comprehensive lecture slides and a short list of exercise problems.
 - [Reykjavik T-414-ÁFLV: A Competitive Programming Course](https://algo.is/competitive-programming-course/)